9 Easy Solutions: How to Get Rid of Sweat Bees

 Behavior & Habitat

 This bee will often be found in swarms.
 Despite this, they’re rarely aggressive.
 Their short tongues are used for lapping up sweat, hence their name.
-If the bee is pressed against your skin, it usually stings but the sting is the least painful of all insect stings.

 Where Do Sweat Bees Live?